-The Improvement team provide central support, training and advice to enable clinical staff to undertake relevant and effective Clinical Audits on behalf of the Trust.
+The Quality Improvement team provide central support, training and advice to enable clinical staff to undertake relevant and effective Clinical Audits on behalf of the Trust.
 This includes:

-- Taking responsibility for the day-to-day processing of Clinical Audits, advice and guidance on registration, management of the current audit system and providing reports on participation on local Clinical Audits - Escalating issues of risk and participation, supporting clinicians in gap analysis and action planning, and reporting appropriately on issues of compliance. - Providing an effective Trust-wide knowledge platform to evidence that the Clinical Audit cycle loop is closed and that the Trust can demonstrate how practice has changed and improved patient care as a result of Clinical Audit and improvement.
+- Taking responsibility for the day-to-day processing of Clinical Audits, advice and guidance on registration, management of the current audit system and providing reports on participation on local Clinical Audits.
+This also includes approving registrations on AMaT after they have been ratified by a specialty audit lead. - Escalating issues of risk and participation, supporting clinicians in gap analysis and action planning, and reporting appropriately on issues of compliance. - Providing an effective Trust-wide knowledge platform to evidence that the Clinical Audit cycle loop is closed and that the Trust can demonstrate how practice has changed and improved patient care as a result of Clinical Audit and improvement.